 This means 12 to 16 weeks between the birth of the first litter to the birth of the second for most does.

-This means that most rabbit does will have 3 to 4 litters per year.
+This means that most rabbits in an active breeding program will have 3 to 4 litters per year.

 This is a personal choice.